Launch of the Ethical Commitment and a Strengthened Era of Accountability > The Ethical Commitment > Equity in Yoga

 Why Yoga Alliance?
 We are part of the yoga community, and we are on our own journey towards supporting a more equitable yoga.
 We recognize the many challenges we face and that this is the first step of many to come.
 In the spirit of svadhyaya, Yoga Alliance and the Yoga Alliance Foundation recognize the discomfort of this work and embrace it, continuing our self-study as we engage in continuous reflection, education, and training along this lifetime of learning.
 Our desire is for a deepened understanding of inequities and exclusion within yoga, and for spaces that welcome, support, include, and are accessible to all communities.
 Yoga Alliance is committed to supporting changes that will move yoga towards greater equity, as we believe in the potential of yoga, and we welcome all of our members and the broader yoga community to join, inform, and continue the work in this effort.

 What’s next?
 We will invest our resources to facilitate greater awareness of, and responsibility to, equity in yoga within our membership and the broader yoga community.
 This investment starts with the Ethical Commitment, which includes an updated Code of Conduct and new Scope of Practice that contain enhanced attention to anti-harassment, anti-discrimination, explicit and informed consent, and active inclusion, amongst others.
-It will continue with the release of our introductory Equity in Yoga course and our support of events and activities that showcase a more diverse range of voices and lived experiences.
 Our goal is to collectively embark on this journey and to play a role in meaningful change through work founded in the spirit of yogic principles.
 We acknowledge that this work will likely be different for each of us, and we invite you to share in this responsibility and join us in our journey towards greater equity in yoga.

 Please share your thoughts, questions, and insights by emailing us at firstname.lastname@example.org.